The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The predictions are off by 3.38% on average, somewhat better than the results we got from seasonal decomposition (3.81%).

 ARIMA is more versatile than seasonal decomposition, and can often make better predictions.
-In this time series, the autocorrelations are not especially strong, so the advantage of ARIMA is relatively small.
+In this time series, the autocorrelations are not especially strong, so the advantage of ARIMA is modest.

 12.10.
 Glossary#

-• time series: A dataset where each value is associated with a timestamp, often a series of measurements and the times they were collected.
+• time series: A dataset where each value is associated with a specific time, often representing measurements taken at regular intervals.

-• serial correlation: Correlation between a time series and a shifted or lagged version of itself.
+• serial correlation: The correlation between a time series and a shifted or lagged version of itself.

 • lag: The size of the shift in a serial correlation or autocorrelation.